urmi-21/pyrpipe/examples/Athaliana_transcript_assembly/README.md

+#Introduction

+## Arabidopsis thaliana transcript assembly using pyrpipe checkpoints
+We downloaded raw read RNA-Seq data for Arabidopsis from SRA, performed quality control using BBDuk, aligned reads to the genome using Hisat2 and assembled transcripts using StringTie.

-# To run the example:
+## To run the example:

 1. Build the conda environment: